The Effects of Bad Credit

 When you apply for different types of credit such as loans, mortgages or finance packages for

 Vehicles, most lenders will look at your credit report and score to judge if you’re a trustworthy person to loan money to, who is able to financially commit to the agreement.
 The amount and type of information available for lenders to see will depend on what’s publicly available, such as if you’re registered to vote and if you have any court convictions.

 The reason electoral roll information is used and considered relevant by lenders is that it shows you’re settled, and it’s used to check your name and address against the details you’ve provided.

 If you have IVAs, bankruptcy or county court judgments, this would indicate a history of debt problems.
 If you’ve been taken to court by a debt collection agency, this will also show up.

 Past credit searches from other companies show up on your record too.
 This is especially relevant when applying for loans or finance.
-If a sees you’ve made a number of applications in the space of a few days, it would suggest the customer has been turned down several times and might not be a trustworthy borrower.
+If a lender sees you’ve made a number of applications in the space of a few days, it would suggest the customer has been turned down several times and might not be a trustworthy borrower.

 General bank account information is also shared, so your account behavior and usage is also monitored.
 This includes activity in an overdraft, whether it’s arranged or not, and would indicate that perhaps money management may be an issue.

 By using all of the above factors as indicators, companies will assign you a credit score.